Clinical scientists working in cardiac science perform a variety of technical and medical diagnostic procedures to assess patients' cardiac function

 - applying for research grants.

-Professional development courses are run by the Society for Cardiological Science and Technology (SCST).
+Professional development courses and webinars are run by the Society for Cardiological Science and Technology (SCST).

 Once you've got experience (usually at least one year post-registration), you may apply to train to become a consultant clinical scientist via the Higher Specialist Scientist Training (HSST) programme.
-This bespoke five-year, workplace-based training programme includes study at doctoral level at a standard similar to medical speciality training.
+This bespoke five-year, workplace-based training programme includes study at doctoral level in an area of cardiac science.

 As you acquire more experience and knowledge, you can move into more specialised roles within cardiac science.
 For example, you could specialise in an investigation such as echocardiography with a focus on stress or transoesophageal echocardiogram (TOE).
 Alternatively, you could work with a specific patient population, such as those with heart failure.
 You'll need enhanced skills in leadership and patient management to take on these types of role.